stablemarkets/personal_site/content/author/admin/_index.md

 +++

 I am a 5th year biostatistics PhD candidate at the University of Pennsylvania, an Associate Fellow at the [LDI](https://ldi.upenn.edu/), and a member of the [Center for Causal Inference](https://www.cceb.med.upenn.edu/cci).
+I recently passed my dissertation defense and will be joining Brown University's [Department of Biostatistics](https://www.brown.edu/academics/public-health/biostats/home) as an tenure-track Assistant Professor in July 2021.

 My methodological research centers around developing nonparametric Bayesian methods for flexibly estimating causal effects with observational data.
-This involves, among other things, devising methods for efficient posterior computation via MCMC.
-Though broadly applicable, these methodological interests are particularly motivated by applied problems in health economics and, more recently, oncology.
+This involves, among other things, devising priors over high-dimensional model spaces and constructing MCMC methods for efficient posterior computation.
+Though broadly applicable, these methodological interests are particularly motivated by applied problems in health economics and, more recently, statistical complexities in oncology research.

 Here you will find a link to my full CV and a selection of some past and current research work.
 I sometimes blog about statistics, bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.
 These posts are syndicated on [R-bloggers](https://www.r-bloggers.com/).